 The Public Debt Management Office (PDMO) prepared the FY 2021/22 APDMR highlighting the major developments in Kenya's public debt management.
-The borrowing and debt management operations at the PDMO is guided by the Borrowing and Debt Management Policy and MTDS anchored on a robust, reliable and accurate public debt management system and skilled and experienced staff.
-During the year under review, the PDMO has strengthened its capabilities on loan and grants administration, deepened investor engagement and improved operational efficiency to minimise costs and risks in public debt management.
+The borrowing and debt management operations at the PDMO is guided by the Borrowing and Debt management system and skilled and experienced staff.
+During the year under review, the engagement and improved operational efficiency to minimise costs and risks in public debt management.